Core care

 Also known as: Neanthe Bella Palm, Good Luck Palm, Chamaedorea deppeana

-Parlor Palm grows best in medium light - water when the top layer has dried, and avoid constantly wet soil, which is a common cause of problems.
+In practice, Parlor Palm stays happiest in medium light.
+Water when the top layer has dried, and keep the roots out of constantly wet soil.

 Core care